TheTexta/obsidian-main/Chemistry/Acid-Base Reactions.md

 ## Explain why higher Ka needs more base volume to neutralise
 Since Ka is higher and concentration and volume are equal for all else, the [H+] has to be greater for that higher Ka acid.
 Therefor it would require more base neutralise

+## Identify Buffer Solutions
+They always consist of weak acids and there conjugate bases or vice versa with weak bases.